NBI Information

 The bridge was closed again in 2018 after more deterioration was found.
 This included damage to the central pier which was caused by ice jam in the river.
 The bridge was opened again later that year, but it closed for good in 2019.
 A chain-link fence was added to keep pedestrians and cyclists off the bridge in 2023.

 The Pennsylvania Department of Transportation began the Skinners Falls Bridge Project in 2021.
 In 2023, they began the Historic Bridge Rehabilitation Analysis (HBRA) and the new bridge alternatives analysis.
 The HBRA evaluates the potential weight-carrying capacity of the rehabilitated bridge, and evaluates whether the rehabilitation alternatives and improvements will meet the project's Purpose and Needs.
 Phase 1 has been completed, and it was determined that rehabilitation is possible.
 Phase 2 will be completed in Winter 2024/2025.
 The new bridge alternatives analysis identifies environmental constraints, develops and assess crossing locations, develops bridge cross sections, and develop and assess bridge types.
 During this analysis, six conceptual alignments were developed and evaluated.
 Three of these alignments were recommended for further study.
-The project is still ongoing, and it has not been decided if the bridge will be rehabilitated or replaced.

 References